Establishing strong digital foundations for the future of asset management

 There are operational challenges such as the soaring cost of unplanned downtime, inefficient run-to-failure asset management practices, reduced workforce retention and productivity, and managing the increasing complex and interconnectedness nature of the data and technologies needed for modern maintenance operations.
 Then there are external pressures such as decarbonisation targets and sustainability expectations, fixed commodity prices, supply chain and global demand and logistical impacts, and workplace changes with aging workforces and digital native’s workplace expectations.

-To survive and remain competitive in their field, asset-intensive organisations need to find ways to better optimise their assets through the application of refined processes and disruptive technology which will drive not only the reduction of operational costs and increase productivity but also enable them to be more agile and less reactive to various external factors such as sustainability targets and regulatory pressures.
+To survive and remain competitive in their field, asset-intensive organisations need to find ways to better optimise their assets through the application of refined processes and disruptive technology which will drive a reduction of operational costs, increase productivity but also allow them to be more agile and less reactive to various external factors such as sustainability targets and regulatory pressures.

 The winners will be those organisations that embrace an integrated approach to enterprise asset management early by establishing strong digital foundations, relevant processes and strategies, adopting advanced technologies and harnessing their vast and increasing amounts of data.